UnBound Seattle aims to mobilize the local community to fight sex trafficking in Seattle.

 Community Engagement and Prevention Director

-Erin moved to Seattle from Boise in 2009 to study music therapy at Seattle Pacific University and has been a Board-Certified Music Therapist since 2014.
-Erin is excited to bring her clinical experience as music therapist, organizational efficiency, passion for people, as well as her previous experience as a coach at Hope House to her role in UnBound.
-In her free time, you can find Erin drinking coffee, leading lifegroup at her church, laughing with friends, or running with her husband, Ben.
+Erin moved to Seattle in 2009 to study music therapy at Seattle Pacific University and has been a Board-Certified Music Therapist since 2014.
+Erin brings her clinical experience as music therapist, organizational efficiency, passion for people, as well as her previous experience as a coach at Hope House to her role in UnBound.
+In her free time, you can find Erin drinking coffee, serving in her church community, laughing with friends, or running with her husband, Ben.